 Natural gas supplies and weather are both unpredictable.

-When there’s a cold snap – or worse, weather effects from the polar vortex – natural gas supply may not always be up to the demand.
+When there’s a cold snap – or worse, weather effects from a polar vortex – natural gas supply may not always be up to the demand.
 Natural gas supplies will generally first be allocated to heating homes and businesses.
 Exelon Generation may then exercise the option to switch to fuel oil to meet our commitments to operate when promised.

 Exelon is a good neighbor within our local communities.